-Authenticity is King
+Trends Authenticity is King

-Brand Worship, Discerning Consumption, Instashopping, Provenance Matters, Real-world Shopping, Review-based Consumption people to simply buy a product or service 'in the moment', brands need to ensure that consumers feel good about the experience well beyond that moment, as they reflect on what they bought.
+Brand Worship, Discerning Consumption, Instashopping, Provenance Matters, Real-world Shopping, Review-based Consumption

 Consumers today recognise that we all have a role to play in creating a world we want to live in - brands cannot afford to ignore the implications of the discerning consumption value.
 In the 2020s more than ever, consumers will be much more discriminating about the brands they choose to engage with and the purchases they make.